You can turn new buyers into returning customers by sending these seven post-sale emails.

 - Link to video tutorials created by you or the manufacturer on how to get the best out of the product

-- A FAQs section covering previous user enquiries
+- A FAQs section covering previous user inquiries

 As mentioned earlier, offering this extensive support allows the new buyer to connect with your business on a personal level, thus, making it more likely that they order from your site next time.

-Aside from those who need assistance on how to get the best out of your products, there are some that need to a reminder to recall that they even purchased an item from you.
+Aside from those who need assistance on how to get the best out of your products, there are some that need a reminder to recall that they even purchased an item from you.
+Sounds awkward, right?

 Hello <buyer name> we just wanted to check in with you about the <name of product or service> that you ordered a few days ago.
 Other customers are already giving excellent feedback, and we want to know your thoughts about it.

 From the sample above, you will notice that it is necessary to use a respectful and friendly tone for your reminder emails.
 The reason is so that the new buyer does not feel embarrassed about forgetting to use your product.